 Dr. Rajasekaran has been recognized by honorary fellowships from the American College of Clinical Pharmacology and the Academy of Medical Educators in the United Kingdom.
 He has received multiple institutional and national awards for teaching excellence and is a winner of the 2017, Costs of Care and American Board of Internal Medicine Foundation, Teaching Value Challenge.
 He has received multiple educational grants aimed at implementing educational innovations.
 His grant from the American Medical Association produced a handbook titled “Facilitating Medical Education Transitions Along the Medical Education Continuum”.
-Dr. Rajasekaran was part of the 10-member working group convened by the WHO that led to the most recent publication of the Global Competency Framework.
+Dr. Rajasekaran was part of the 10-member working group convened by the WHO that led to the publication of the Global Competency Framework.
 He is also a member of The Global Forum on Innovation in Health Professional Education at the National Academy of Medicine.

 Dr. Rajasekaran has been involved in the LCME accreditation as a site team member and in his medical school leadership roles he has led their respective accreditation efforts.
 His area of medical education research includes accreditation, evaluating educational innovations in the areas and teaching and assessment.
 He serves as the Deputy Editor of the Teaching and Learning in Medicine journal and is active on multiple international medical education societies and organizations.

 Dr Rajasekaran supports and coordinates the work between WFME and WHO.

 He can be reached at email@example.com or firstname.lastname@example.org.